zinchse/ts-is-fresh/docs/_build/html/_sources/text/algorithm.rst.txt

 This part is solved with the function :func:`extraction_utils.bcv_extract_features`.

-Since there are still not enough signs selected by statistical methods, it was decided to get the feature importance and select the features with the highest values with the help of ``XGBR`` models.
+Since there are quite a lot of features selected by statistical methods, it was decided to get the feature importance and select the features with the highest values with the help of ``XGBR`` models.